Published by Lyn on 12 May 2013

 They offer what I call 'safe camping', which means it can be organised and booked ahead (in English, although they also have Dutch and German sites), and they have staff on site to help book local tours and coordinate kids' activities.

-These are generally pre-planned camping holidays, as opposed to the types of places you randomly show up, although they do also cater for independent travellers with their own tents or campervans.
+These are generally pre-planned camping holidays, as opposed to the types of places you randomly show up.

 Eurocamp sets its accommodation up inside existing parks, meaning you can use their services and the support of their staff, but also take advantage of the facilities offered to other parc guests, such as restaurants, playgrounds and pools.
 Increasingly, however, they are offering more of their own cycling facilities, such as local tours by bike and free learn-to-ride sessions for kids.
 The latter is an idea I hope will catch on at other campsites because campgrounds are perfect places to learn to ride – lots of space and mostly traffic-free.